 What makes the perfect homemade mouthwash?

-For better or worse, I require a lot out of my homemade mouthwash.
-All the artificial sweeteners and chemical additives in conventional mouthwash are a no-no in my book, but often “natural” mouthwash brands fall short for me too.
+I’ll admit: I require a lot out of my homemade mouthwash.
+All the artificial sweeteners and chemical additives in conventional mouthwash are a no-no in my book, but often “natural” mouthwash brands still don’t make the cut.

-Either they aren’t so natural, not really effective, or insanely expensive.
+Either they aren’t really so natural, not very effective, or insanely expensive.
 Or they burn like unholy fire.
 Or sometimes all of the above.

 For a couple of years, I’ve been perfecting my own homemade mouthwash recipe.

 2. It must be (a little) sweet.
-No sickeningly sweet flavor is necessary, of course, but a touch of sweetness makes the whole mouthwash experience a little more pleasant.
-Again, this is optional, so depending on your personal preference, you can choose the level of sweetness you prefer in your homemade mouthwash (or opt to go for none at all).
+A touch of sweetness makes the whole mouthwash experience a little more pleasant.
+This is optional, so you can add more or less stevia, or opt out of it altogether if you’d like.

 Ready to learn more about essential oils?
 Start my FREE SUPER SIMPLE 9-STEP EMAIL COURSE to start learning – without all the stress!
 I focus on the absolute essentials (pun totally intended, haha) and keep everything simple.
 That way you can learn what you need without information overload!
 Start my free course now.